Edwin John Pratt

 The fonds consists of E.J.
 Pratt’s records pertaining to his activities as a teacher, minister and poet.
 It contains manuscripts and published works by E.J.
 Pratt, as well as notebooks, drafts of poems, lecture notes, letters, critical works and theses, photographs and memorabilia.

 The fonds is arranged in the following seven series:

 E.J.
 Pratt material acquired from E.J.
 Pratt in 1946–47; from Viola Pratt in 1964, 1967–68, 1978, 1980–82; from Claire Pratt in 1979; from the Provincial Archives of British Columbia in 1979; from Margaret (Peggy) Brown in 1980; from Concordia University in 1980; from an unknown source in 1988; and from various donors at unknown dates.

-Restrictions on access: No restrictions on access.
+Restrictions on access: Some restrictions on access.
 See file lists for individual restrictions.

 No further accruals are expected.